We have passed now the half way point of Ramadan and we’re coming up to the last ten days, these crucial last ten days…

 Win the Race

-So Allah (God) who has made this life a trade and transaction and He knows that, as human beings, we like to bargain; so this month has been made as a special sale, a special bargain season, when we can reap the rewards with less efforts than we would have to apply throughout the year.
+So Allah (God) has made this life a trade and transaction and He knows that, as human beings, we like a bargain; so this month has been made as a special sale, a special bargain season, when we can reap those rewards with less effort than we would have to apply throughout the year.

-And Allah has made this life a race and a competition.
-Yes, slow and steady when is the race, we should indeed pace in ourselves throughout this Ramadan only doing whatever we can actually manage; and yet we are now coming to the finish line, we’re coming to that stage where we have sprinting so that we can cross the line in the best possible form.
+And Allah has made this life a race and competition.
+Yes, slow and steady wins the race, we should indeed have been pacing ourselves throughout this Ramadan only doing whatever we can actually manage; and yet we are now coming to the finish line, we’re coming to that stage where we have sprinting so that we can cross the line in the best possible form.

-The wife of Prophet Muhammad (peace be upon him), Aisha, described his acts in the ten days she says that:
+The wife of Prophet Muhammad (peace be upon him), Aishah, described his actions in the last ten days she says that:

 He would exert himself in worship in the last ten days more than he do so in the rest of Ramadan and therefore in the rest of the year.

-So these last ten days are extremely important and just as Allah has made this life a trade and transaction, just He has made it a race and competition, also He’s made it a test and examination.
+So these last ten days of Ramadan are extremely important.
+And just as Allah has made this life a trade and transaction, just as He has made it a race and competition, also He’s made it a test and examination.

-Any of us who does exams, we know that those people who study throughout the year and there are the ones who hope they get the highest rewards because they prepare themselves and they understand the material, but there are those of us also who wait to the last moment, who’d try to cram at the last possible second.
+Any of us who does exams, we know that there are those people who study throughout the year and they are the ones who hope will get the highest rewards because they prepare themselves and they understand the material.
+But there are those of us also who wait till the last moment, who’d try to cram at the last possible second.